-The Company's revenues are comprised solely of revenues from customers and include the sale of oil, natural gas and NGL.
-The Company believes that the disaggregation of revenue into these three major product types, as presented in the Consolidated Statements of Operations, appropriately depicts how the nature, amount, timing and uncertainty of revenue and cash flows are affected by economic factors based on its single geographic region, the continental United States.
+The Company's revenues are comprised solely of revenues from customers and include the sale of oil, natural gas and NGLs.
+The Company believes that the disaggregation of revenue into these three major product types, as presented in the consolidated statements of operations, appropriately depicts how the nature, amount, timing and uncertainty of revenue and cash flows are affected by economic factors based on its single geographic region, the continental United States.
 Revenues are recognized at a point in time when production is sold to a purchaser at a determinable price, delivery has occurred, control has transferred and it is probable substantially all of the consideration will be collected.
-The Company fulfills its performance obligations under its customer contracts through delivery of oil, natural gas and NGL and revenues are recorded on a monthly basis.
+The Company fulfills its performance obligations under its customer contracts through delivery of oil, natural gas and NGLs and revenues are recorded on a monthly basis.
 The Company receives payment from one to three months after delivery.
 Generally, each unit of product represents a separate performance obligation.
-The prices received for oil, natural gas and NGL sales under the Company's contracts are generally derived from stated market prices which are then adjusted to reflect deductions including transportation, fractionation and processing.
-As a result, revenues from the sale of oil, natural gas and NGL will decrease if market prices decline.
-The sales of oil, natural gas and NGL, as presented on the Consolidated Statements of Operations, represent the Company's share of revenues net of royalties and excluding revenue interests owned by others.
-When selling oil, natural gas and NGL on behalf of royalty or working interest owners, the Company is acting as an agent and thus reports the revenue on a net basis.
+The prices received for oil, natural gas and NGLs sales under the Company's contracts are generally derived from stated market prices which are then adjusted to reflect deductions including transportation, fractionation and processing.
+As a result, revenues from the sale of oil, natural gas and NGLs will decrease if market prices decline.
+The sales of oil, natural gas and NGLs, as presented on the consolidated statements of operations, represent the Company's share of revenues net of royalties and excluding revenue interests owned by others.
+When selling oil, natural gas and NGLs on behalf of royalty or working interest owners, the Company is acting as an agent and thus reports the revenue on a net basis.
 To the extent actual volumes and prices of oil and natural gas sales are unavailable for a given reporting period because of timing or information not received from third parties, the expected sales volumes and prices for those properties are estimated and recorded.
 Variances between the Company's estimated revenue and actual payment are recorded in the month the payment is received.
 Historically, these differences have been insignificant.

-At the end of each month when the performance obligation is satisfied, the variable consideration can be reasonably estimated and amounts due from customers are recorded in Accounts Receivable in the Consolidated Balance Sheets.
-Taxes assessed by governmental authorities on oil, natural gas and NGL sales are presented separately from such revenues in the Consolidated Statements of Operations.
+At the end of each month when the performance obligation is satisfied, the variable consideration can be reasonably estimated and amounts due from customers are recorded in accounts receivable on the consolidated balance sheets.
+Taxes assessed by governmental authorities on oil, natural gas and NGLs sales are presented separately from such revenues in the consolidated statements of operations.